josephrmartinez/RecipeEmbeddings/writeup.md

-# Using Datasette to Implement Semantic Search Against a SQLite Database
+# Implementing Semantic Search for SQL Databases with Datasette

 [Datasette](https://datasette.io/) is an open-source tool for exploring and publishing data.
 It allows you to create web interfaces for exploring databases with minimal effort.
 Developed by Simon Willison, the co-creator of the Django web framework, Datasette is similarily designed to be simple, lightweight, and easy to use.
 One of the things it greatly simplifies is the ability to quickly spin up "semantic search" against a SQLite database.